FujiwaraTakuya/Fujis-Endosoma/Endosoma/Endosoma Simplified Gameplay Guidebook.md

 First things first, you're going to need the following:
 - The Tiny Dungeons 6 Second Edition Rulebook (Optional; https://drive.google.com/file/d/1xg0bx2-zdZa7hcUbpMyGUYXD4HwMaWXA/view?usp=sharing)
-- An account on Roll 20 or a Google Sheets-friendly TD6 Character Sheet (I don't have any references for the Google Sheets one so if you find or make one, good on ya!)
+- An account on Roll 20 or a Google Sheets-friendly TD6 Character Sheet ([Tiny Dungeons Template (Based on TD6 version)](Tiny%20Dungeons%20Template%20(Based%20on%20TD6%20version).md#) or you can create your own based on it)
 - The ability to ask for help if you're having trouble understanding what something means.

 If you're able to at least get/use 2 of the 3 things up above, you should be able to play this system without much trouble.
 If ya can't, do please give your DM some consideration for doing some stuff for you if you still want to play the game but you can't use a PC or Roll20 or something.

+Endosoma is an Open World TTRPG System that can work for a Traditional D&D campaign if you'd rather not play a typical D&D session of main quests one after another, or if this is your first time learning a TTRPG.

+The main features include exploring an expansive world, TONS of side quests varying in length and difficulty, worthwhile and constant experience gain, and a near-endless exploration of an ever-growing world born from...something.

+Vore is optional, you can gain pets, create your own weapons, armour, and equipment, enchant your gear, create jobs and/or buildings, become a Hero, become a Villain, and more!
+All you need to do is ask, and hope the DM is alright with it.

 # Character Creation Simplified